department-of-veterans-affairs/va.gov-team/content/chatbot-copy.md

 Talk with someone about my specific needs [go to 48]

 Nothing.
-I don't need more information. [go to 49]
+I have the information I need. [go to 49]

 [shortened topic name list]
 health care